 The Exploration Incentive Scheme (EIS) is a State Government initiative that aims to encourage exploration in Western Australia for the long-term sustainability of the State’s resources sector.

-- geophysical and geochemical surveys
+- Geophysical surveys

 - 3D prospectivity mapping

-- strategic research with Industry
+- Promoting strategic research with industry

 Results of completed work are freely available through the various departmental databases and the eBookshop.